 Between December 2019 – June 2021, over a hundred Lake Oswego citizens volunteered their time and financial resources to inform and educate nearly every Lake Oswego voter through direct mail, social media, and the local newspaper.
 Ultimately, collecting over 4,800 signatures (and still collecting)!

 On June 23, 2021, initiative petition 2020IN-1 was certified as satisfying the signature requirements thereby qualifying Measure 3-568 for the November 2021 ballot!

 Oregon law requires the City Attorney, in our case it was Mr. David Powell, to author local prospective initiative petition ballot titles (caption, question, and summary) that subsequently become the measure title, based on the initiative’s text.
 There is no public comment period; just a public notice period.
 The community had 7 days once Mr. Powell published the initiative petition’s ballot title to petition the Clackamas County Circuity Court to appeal the ballot title.
 The process to appeal a ballot title is not well-documented, involves costly attorneys (estimated at $3000 – $8000), and delays the ability to begin circulating petitions.
 There is no guarantee that an appeal after all this effort and time would render a favorable ballot title.
 To be clear, the ballot title does not impact the Charter amendment’s text nor its legal intent.

-In 1978, the ballot title appeal process appeared more simple.
-The community could petition the City Council to appeal a ballot title.
-The Uplands community did just this and achieved a favorable ballot title that is representative of “Chapter X – Park Development Limitation”:
+In 1978, the ballot title appeal process appeared to be simpler.
+The community would petition the City Council to appeal the ballot title.
+The Uplands community did just this and achieved a favorable ballot title that is representative of what is now “Chapter X – Park Development Limitation”: